Skip to navigation Skip to content

 Calculate the care percentage + Read more ...

-Use the care calculator to calculate the care percentage based on the pattern of care that is most likely to be occurring, even if the customers:
+Use the care calculator to calculate the care percentage based on the pattern of care that is most likely to occur, even if the customers:

 • provide their own calculations